nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 sudo chmod 755 /etc/aerospike-kafka-outbound/kafka.client.truststore.jks
 ```

-You will need a copy the AWS IAM Kafka Auth Jar to made available to the connector.
+You will need a copy the AWS IAM Kafka Auth Jar file to be made available to the Aerospike Outbound Kafka Connector.
 If you recall
-we downloaded this earlier and added the jar to the kafka/libs folder.
+you downloaded this earlier and added the jar to the kafka/libs folder.
 ```bash
 sudo cp kafka_2.12-2.8.1/libs/aws-msk-iam-auth-1.1.1-all.jar /opt/aerospike-kafka-outbound/lib/aws-msk-iam-auth-1.1.1-all.jar
 ```